gcclinux/EasyEdit/docs/FLATPAK.md

 This repository includes two Flatpak manifests:

-- linux/io.github.gcclinux.EasyEdit.yml — current local manifest that consumes prebuilt Electron artifacts.
+- linux/io.github.gcclinux.EasyEditor.yml — current local manifest that consumes prebuilt Electron artifacts.
 Suitable for local CI builds and test bundles.
-- linux/io.github.gcclinux.EasyEdit-flathub.yml — a Flathub-oriented manifest (skeleton) that builds from source and uses the Electron BaseApp and zypak.
+- linux/io.github.gcclinux.EasyEditor-flathub.yml — a Flathub-oriented manifest (skeleton) that builds from source and uses the Electron BaseApp and zypak.
 Use this as the base when submitting to Flathub.

 ## CI: build and artifacts

 A GitHub Actions workflow at .github/workflows/flatpak.yml will:

-- Build the Flatpak bundle from linux/io.github.gcclinux.EasyEdit.yml
+- Build the Flatpak bundle from linux/io.github.gcclinux.EasyEditor.yml
-- Upload EasyEdit.flatpak as an artifact
+- Upload EasyEditor.flatpak as an artifact
 - Export an OSTree repo to the gh-pages branch so testers can add it as a remote
 - Attach the bundle to tagged releases